Madagascar, a country famed for its lemurs, massive baobab trees, birding, and jungles, offers visitors a rich playground to explore.

 Madagascar Travel Guide: Related Articles

-Want more info?
-Check out all the articles I’ve written on backpacking/traveling in Madagascar and continue planning your trip:
+Want more tips for your trip?
+Check out all the articles I’ve written on Madagascar travel and continue planning your trip: